Conservation Trust Criteria at-a-Glance

 - Involve active partnerships and have effective engagement with other organizations

-- Request CT funds for one-third of total project costs (have matching funds that meet or exceed 2:1 ratio)
+- Request funds for one-third of total project costs (have matching funds that meet or exceed 2:1 ratio)